nicolaipalm/pybe/README.md

 - one column for each output

 For example:
-- the function has two output: time and value
+- the function has two outputs: time and value
 - is benchmarked at inputs 10 and 100
 - has name Hello
 - is evaluated once for each input

+Then, the resulting csv/Excel has the following structure:

 |   | value    | time  | Input | Name |
 |---|----------|-------|-------|------|